 We firmly believe that it’s only with a strong framework and a good strategy that you can make some amazing marketing.
 Here’s the low down on media strategy and why it matters.

-Strategy!
-A scary word for an absolutely essential part of any marketing activity.
-It’s your roadmap, it’s your framework, and it’s your guide to making sure that your marketing:
+Your strategy is your framework, and it’s your guide to making sure that your marketing:

 - Doesn’t happen in a silo